themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 In the first part of our controller for our `openInvitations` template, we create two helpers to check for the existence of our data and then load it into the template.
 This is pretty bog standard, however, we should call attention to the parameter being passed to our `find()` method's in both helpers: `{invited: false}`.

 Look familiar?
 This is where we make use of the `invited` key that we set earlier.
 This allows us to pull only the invites that _haven’t_ been sent yet.
-Nice! **Note**: we’re again making heavy use of the `fields` option on our `find()` so that we only pull in the data that we need.
+Nice!
+Note that we’re again making heavy use of the `fields` option on our `find()` so that we only pull in the data that we need.

 Cool, now, let’s see how we handle processing an invite.
 In our template, when we loop through our invites we add an “invite” button to each invite.
 In our controller, we wait for a click event on this to handle calling the method that will create a beta token for our user and send an invite email to them.
 Let’s take a look: